TDS on NRI Rental Income: Critical Information Every NRI Landlord Must Know

 - Ensure this disclosure is documented in the lease agreement.

-- Provide the tenant with all necessary tax-related information, such as PAN and bank details, so they can correctly deduct TDS.
+- Provide the tenant with all necessary tax-related information, such as PAN and bank details, so they can correctly deduct tds on rent paid to nri.

 2. Ensure Proper Documentation